-It is important to acknowledge the impact lockdown is having on your team and to spend time talking about it because some of your team could be struggling.
+It is important to acknowledge the impact remote work has on your team and to spend time talking about it because some of your team could be struggling.

 If you do nothing else, make sure you have these kinds of conversations with your team.

 Here are some ways to do it.

 Embracing the human element of remote work is hugely important at this time, so it’s a really good idea to check-in with your team at the start and end of each day.

 If you’re not remembering to check-in with your colleagues, who may have very different living conditions and different family situations to you, you may not discover when people are struggling or if they’re not okay.

 At Then Somehow, we always do this when we have meetings, even when we have more than one meeting in a day, especially if new people are present.

 Checking- in on how everybody is, helps everyone know where everyone else is – it alerts you to any issues and helps to build empathy between team members.

 Once you’ve done it, move on to the task, or the things you want to focus on for the day.